 The Problem / Idea

+Is er een probleem wat je probeert op te lossen.. beschrijf dit dan.

+Zwak je idee niet af door termen als “Sort of” beschrijf wat het is niet waar het op lijkt..

 The idea

 The idea of the project is some sort of “social network” but it’s not like Facebook or Twitter were you share whatever you are doing on a typical day.
 It’s more of a social network for people that already know each other or want to get to know each other.
 The idea is to get to know everyone who you share the group with.
+Huh.. en de laatste zin helemaal HUH.
+Beschrijf wat het wel is.. niet wat het niet is.. je mag wel kort aangeven waar je het niet mee moet verwarren maar houd dat kort.

 How it works

+You require an account which you can get by joining or visiting the website.

-So when you join in the first time or you visit the site for the first time, you make an account and make a group and let others join the group you created.
-Then you have a couple options like creating lists to share with others in the group, also you have a couple of “games” or challenges to complete or beat each other in.
+when you join for the first time or you visit the site for the first time, you make an account and make a group and let others join the group you created.
+A few of the options available are….Then you have a couple options like creating lists to share with others in the group, also you have a couple of “games” or challenges to complete or beat each other in.
 These little games can vary from taking the weirdest selfies and/or playing simple games like hangman.

-Possible ideas
+Possible ideas (denk meer in uitbreidingen niet ideeen..
+Extentions, enhancements, etc )

 The main thing the product has to do is have a fun time with friends on the site/app and sharing stuff with friends.
 The exact “games” or “challenges” that will be available are not yet established.
 If it is possible to make an app of this idea within the given time then that will of course be implemented.
 But that’s going to take time learning everything around app development.